instrangeland/GenDungeon/README.md

 ## Usage

-ProceduralTA can be run with:
+GenDungeon can be run with:

 ```
 npm start